 Mack also serves as Chairman of the Kaplan Educational Foundation, a public charity that she helped to develop and has overseen since its inception.
 The Foundation provides academic advising and financial assistance to high-potential community college students from the New York City area who have financial need and wish to transfer into competitive four-year colleges universities.
 The Foundation has unusually high success rates, with 92% of its students accepted into a competitive senior college.
 83% of those who transfer earn a bachelor's degree.

-Mack came to Kaplan from the New York public relations firm Rubenstein Associates, where she handled public relations for numerous clients in NY and across the country, in areas such as business, real estate, and education.
-She previously worked at David Wachsman Associates.
+Before Kaplan, Mack worked at New York-based public relations firm Rubenstein Associates, counseling clients in the business, real estate, and education sectors, and at David Wachsman Associates.
 Mack holds a B.A. degree from Brown University.

 Chief Executive Officer